jzbjyb/DSSA/README.md

 ```

 where `0.279` is the pair classification accuracy, `544.187` is the log loss,
-`0.349` is the &#945;-nDCG of test queries.
+`0.349` is the &#945;-nDCG of the test queries.

 ## How To Reproduce Experimental Results

-You need first download the required data (use `python run.py -h` to see details of required inputs):
+You need first download the required data (use `python run.py -h` to see details of the required inputs):

 ```shell
 $ cd DSSA # enter project root directory